 And then we want to talk about governance and catalog currency infused throughout the process.
 Right?
 So as people are looking for data, we want to make sure that they’re talking wit in that catalog right in that catalog.
 Is it here in to the governance policies that have been set up that people are getting the information that they need that they’re not getting information that they shouldn’t be getting all that is defined within the Zaloni data platforms.
 If this is something that you guys are interested in we’ll be sending out some information and you’re more than welcome to read through that and then if it’s a fit feel free to additionally reach out one of our one of the best like us

 Results.
 I guess the bank is a leading an industry leading the industry and sophistication of its Big Data initiatives.
 They’re they’re really at the Forefront of what’s happening in the Big Data space.
-And so their commitment to automation, standardization, advanced Data profiling are all pieces that we’ve been able to help them with and then after the first phase of the project they’ve applied an enterprise-wide standardized very robust metafile to all the data which will make the data more understandable and usable for self-service data preparation and Analytics.
+And so their commitment to automation, standardization, advanced Data profiling are all pieces that we’ve been able to help them with and then after the first phase of the project they’ve applied an enterprise-wide standardized very robust metafile to all the data which will make the data more understandable and usable for self service analytics.